gridxdev/bluegrid-docs/Writerside/topics/introduction/Term-and-definition.md

         <a href="Move-and-transform.md">Learn how to select shapes</a>
     </def>
     <def title="Active shape">
-        <p>A shape is activated by user actions and is displayed in active state. </p>
+        <p>A shape is activated through user actions and is displayed in an active state.</p>
-        <p>User activate a shape to perform actions such as edit text, move anchors, insert anchors (applied to Poly classed shapes), delete anchors (applied to Poly classed shapes).
+        <p>user activates a shape to perform actions such as editing text, moving anchors, inserting anchors (applicable to Poly-class shapes), and deleting anchors (applicable to Poly-class shapes).
 Changes made to an active shape are intrinsic.</p>
         <a href="Active-and-modify.md">Learn how to activate a shape</a>
     </def>
     <def title="Free shape">
-        <p>A shape is a free shape if it is not tagged to any material.</p>
+        <p>A shape is considered a free shape if it is not associated with any material.</p>
     </def>
     <def title="Anchor">
       A anchor or anchor point is a point on or not on a shape.
 Anchor points of a shape directly effect the geometry the shape.
 Changes made to anchor points will change intrinsic properties of the shape.